percimar/tech-interview-backend-test/README.md

 ## Installation

 Prerequisite: MongoDB instance running at `localhost:27017` with database `techTestDB`.
-Collections can be created based on schema files, note that password should be encrypted with [bcrypt](https://bcrypt-generator.com/).
+Some sample data is available in the `db_data` directory.
+Password for all sample users is 'password' encrypted with [bcrypt](https://bcrypt-generator.com/).

 ```bash
 $ npm install